bk/wmk/readme.md

   It may contain either or both of two keys: `port` (default: 7007) and `ip` (default: 127.0.0.1).
 Can also be set directly via command line options.

+- `output_directory`: Normally the output will be written to the directory `htdocs` inside the basedir, but this can be overridden by setting this configuration variable.
+The value should be a relative path that does not start with `/` or `.`, e.g. `site` or `public`.

 - `mako_imports`: A list of Python statements to add to the top of each generated Mako template module file.
 Generally these are import statements.